30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 • Serves: 6

-How gorgeous is this side dish?
+How gorgeous is this fall vegetarian recipe?
 Earthy lentils, sweet roasted squash and tangy Gorgonzola unite for a stunning side (or warm salad) your guests will never see coming.
-I can hear their oohs and ahhs already.
+I can hear the chorus of oohs and ahhs already.

 21. Fall Roasted Vegetable and Lentil Salad with Pine Nut Cream